nadeeravista/php_shoping_cart/README.md

 ### Changing intial data
-Change the following array on config.php in the directory root
+Change the following array on \src\shopping\Product  in the directory root

 ```php
 $products = [